 The Desire for a Watch, Just to Ensure Not a Lesson Is Missed

 Day by day, the five children worry about their next meal.
 It seems like they have nothing with them.
 In fact, they have got hold of the most important asset: hope.
 The eldest sister Cheim remains hopeful regardless of the difficulties they face.
 She told me, she would like to get a watch.
-The very first thought on my mind was that she might want it because she was envy of her classmate’s decent watch.
+The very first thought on my mind was that she might want it because she envied of her classmate’s decent watch.
 Little did I expect, she wanted a watch just to make sure she will not miss a class and she can go to school on time as there is no clock in their house.

 Although the nearest secondary school is 10km away, Cheim still wants to continue her study because she is interested in Mathematics.